sc13912/vmc-lattice-demo/README.md

 kubectl apply -f ./applications/apps-eks/kubernetes/back-end.yaml
 ```

-### Create VPC Lattice Target Groups and routing
+### Create VPC Lattice Target Groups and service routing

 We have our applications ready, and VPC Lattice Service Network and Services deployed, it's time to create all the routing to communicate our applications.
 Let's start creating the target groups:

-* We will export both the `frontend` and `backend` applications to make them available as VPC Lattice targets.
+* First, we will export both the `frontend` and `backend` applications to make them available as VPC Lattice targets.
-* We will create the Lambda and AutoScaling group targets using CloudFormation.
-* We will associate the VPC where the EKS clusters are located to the Service Network using CloudFormation.
-* And finally, we will create all the routing configuration using CloudFormation.

 ```bash
 kubectl config use-context cluster1